-In katakana, dakuten can be used in the character ウ (u) next to a small kana vowel to make the V sound.
+In katakana, dakuten can be used on the character ウ (u) together with a small vowel kana to make the V sound.
 For example: ヴァ va.
-As the letter "V" does not exist in Japanese, this use is only for foreign words, it is currently common to use B in place of V in foreign words with V.
+As the letter “V” does not exist in Japanese, this usage is only for foreign words, nowadays it is common to use B in place of V in foreign words with V.

 Mysterious Dakuten ま゛, い゛, な゛

-Incredibly, you may find these quotes in some unusual kana, which make no sense.
+Amazingly, you might end up finding these quotes in some unusual kana, which don't make any sense.
 See an example in the image below:

 Why does it happen?
-Dakuten are also used for any type of distorted sounds.
-That includes the following:
+Dakuten are also used for any kind of distorted sounds.
+Which includes the following:

 - Shout out